-The phenomenon of the Zambezi River is its diversity and it holds an aura of a majestic Africa that is waiting to be visited and experienced.
+The phenomenon of the Zambezi River is its diversity and the aura it holds of a majestic Africa that is waiting to be visited and experienced.
 The River is the fourth longest in Africa with only the Nile, Congo, and Niger being longer.

 The 2,574 kilometers long river has its source in Zambia and flows through Angola, along the border of Namibia, Botswana, Zambia, and Zimbabwe, to Mozambique, where it empties into the Indian Ocean.
 It also has the distinction of being the largest river flowing into the Indian Ocean.